iltuoconsulenteit/DocCropper/README.md

 without it.
 You can use the `--auto-start` flag to start the server immediately and still show the tray icon.

+### Scanning documents

+If a compatible scanner is connected, press the **Scan Document** button in the web interface to acquire an image directly.
+DocCropper uses [`pyinsane2`](https://github.com/openpaperwork/pyinsane2), which relies on WIA on Windows and SANE on Linux/macOS.
+Ensure the appropriate drivers are installed for your device.

 ### Google Sign-In